ColoredCow/portal/docs/development_guideline.md

         ```sh
         cd project/
         git checkout develop           # switch to develop branch
-        git pull --recurse-submodules  # pull all changes in the repo including changes in the submodules
+        git pull origin develop --recurse-submodules  # pull all changes in the develop branch in the repo including, changes in the develop branch of submodules
         git submodule update --remote  # pull all changes for the submodules
         ```

 2. Push your local changes to Github.
-    * Once you have updated the develop branch with the latest changes, you can follow these steps to create Pull Request.
+    * Once you have updated you develop branch with the latest changes, you can follow these steps to create a new branch, make changes, and push it to GitHub.

         ```sh
         git checkout -b branchname     # create a branch where you will commit your changes